 The excel tornado chart is also known as the Butterfly chart.
 This example shows you how to make the chart look like a butterfly chart.

 - Create a data set in the Excel sheet with the product name and the values

 - Just add another column in the data set with the column name as “GAP” after the variables column.

 - In the “GAP” column, add 1,000 for all the products.

 - Follow all the above steps to create a graph.

 - Right-click on the chart area and select the “Select Data” option

 - Under “Legend Entries (Series),” move the “GAP” column to the middle.

 - Select “No fill” and “No line” options under the “Fill” and “Border” sections

 - Double click on the legend “GAP” and hit delete to remove the column name from the chart.

 Now the chart looks like a Butterfly, and you can rename it as Butterfly chart.

 Example #3 – Sensitivity Analysis

 The below example shows how the increase or decrease in the Cost is impacting the margin.

 Follow the same steps shown in the previous examples to build the chart.

-In this example, I’ve shown the cost in a negative value and the margin in a positive value.
+In this example, I’ve shown the cost of negative value and the margin in a positive value.

 Things to Remember

 - To build a Tornado chart in Excel, we need data for two variables to show the comparison.

 - The data should be sorted to make a chart look like a Tornado so as to make the highest value come on the top.

 - The Excel Tornado chart is dynamic as it gets updated with the changes made in the values of variables in the data set.

 - Tornado chart in excel is not useful in showing the values of the independent variables.

 This has been a guide to Tornado Chart in Excel.
-Here we learn how to create an Excel Tornado chart along with practical examples and downloadable excel template.
+Here we learn how to create an Excel Tornado chart along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –